 The Governors are responsible for the strategic development of the School, adopting an annual School Development Plan and budget, monitoring the School by the use of budgets and management accounts and making major decisions about the direction of the School, capital expenditure and senior staff appointments.

 We also have panels for the appraisal of the Headteacher, pupil exclusions, staff grievances, staff discipline, and complaints.
 These meet when they are needed.

-The Senior Leadership Team consists of the Headteacher, Deputy Headteacher, and the Assistant Headteachers and the Business Manager.
+The Senior Leadership Team consists of the Headteacher, Deputy Headteacher, and the Assistant Headteachers and the Chief Financial Officer.
 These leaders direct Bishop Perowne College at an executive level implementing the policies laid down by the Governors and reporting back to them.
 The Senior Leaders are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Senior Leadership Team always contain a Governor.
 Some spending control is devolved to members of the Senior Leadership Team, with limits above which the Headteacher must countersign.